cdaloia/cdaloia.github.io/content/news/_index.md

 *Summer/Fall 2023*

-- Big congrats to Hana for a great MSc defence!
+- Big congrats to Hana for a great MSc defense!
 - Welcome to undergraduate researcher Celia!
 - Taylor was awarded a Queen Elizabeth II Graduate Scholarship in Science and Technology for 2023-4.
 Yay, Taylor!
 - Cass won a Connaught New Researcher Award.